Ceazor/SheepCoin/README.md

 🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶

 The sheepDOG is a safe place for sheep.
 He will protect them from the WOLF NFTs, but he needs to fall asleep before you can take your SHEEP.
-I takes the sheepDOG 2 days to fall asleep
+I takes the sheepDOG 2 days to fall asleep.
+The sheppard will also take 1% of the sheep you put in to feed his dog.

 💻💻💻